Jürgen Damm

-Jürgen Damm Rascón (born 7 November 1992) is a Mexican professional footballer who plays as a winger for Liga MX club América.
+Jürgen Damm Rascón (born 7 November 1992) is a Mexican professional footballer who plays as a right-back for Oakland Roots SC in the second division USL Championship.

 According to a study conducted by Mexican club Pachuca, and backed by FIFA, Damm was the second fastest player in the world on 2015.
 He was able to reach 35.23 km/h running with the ball.

 Early life

 Jürgen Damm was born to an upper-middle-class family.
 His paternal grandfather is from Germany, and as a result, he holds a German passport.
 He was born in the coastal city of Tuxpan, state of Veracruz, and due to his father's job, 2-year-old Damm and his family moved to Toronto.
 After two years in Canada, Jürgen and his family returned to Mexico and settled in Guadalajara, where he began his football career.
 As his father always believed education was first, due to their family heritage, so Jürgen was not allowed to join any clubs until age 17, and he continues to pursue a degree in Business Administration.

 Jürgen was spotted by Magdaleno Mercado and invited to a try out with Atlas.
 Damm spent 6 months with the team but left due to a lack of playing opportunities.
 He was then transferred to the youth team of Tecos under trainer Francisco Chavez.